-- Similar to the foreseeability test, can be thought of as a re-articulation of foreseeability - Ask, "Is harm suffered by π the kind of thing that makes Δ's conduct a breach of its duty?" - If so, the test is satisfied
+- Similar to the foreseeability test, this can be thought of as a re-articulation of the foreseeability concept. - Ask, "Is the harm suffered by the π the kind of thing that makes the Δ's conduct a breach of its duty?" - If so, the test is satisfied